AmitThakkar/EditableDirective/README.md

                         scope.edit = stat;
                     });
                     if (!stat && scope.value !== oldValue) {
-                        console.log("Send Request if you want to update on server.");
+                        console.log("Send request if you want to update on server.");
                     }
                 };
                 var inputElement = element.find("input")[0];